Nervosys/Botnix/docs/stdenv/cross-compilation.chapter.md

 ## Cross-building packages {#sec-cross-usage}

-Nixpkgs can be instantiated with `localSystem` alone, in which case there is no cross-compiling and everything is built by and for that system, or also with `crossSystem`, in which case packages run on the latter, but all building happens on the former.
+Botpkgs can be instantiated with `localSystem` alone, in which case there is no cross-compiling and everything is built by and for that system, or also with `crossSystem`, in which case packages run on the latter, but all building happens on the former.
 Both parameters take the same schema as the 3 (build, host, and target) platforms defined in the previous section.
 As mentioned above, `lib.systems.examples` has some platforms which are used as arguments for these parameters in practice.
 You can use them programmatically, or on the command line:

 ```ShellSession
 $ nix-build '<nixpkgs>' --arg crossSystem '(import <nixpkgs/lib>).systems.examples.fooBarBaz' -A whatever